ankushgupta05/SISTEC-Kaizen-Skills-Answer/GD/Movies-Reflextion-or-not.md

 Similarly, movies can be used for good or bad, but their main role is to spread awareness and express ideas.
 Movies like Chak De India, Swades, and 3 Idiots inspired millions to chase their dreams and improve the nation.

+// example
+Suppose someone has a little pain or just a normal headache, but they keep taking strong painkillers daily without asking a doctor.
+Slowly, it becomes a bad habit and harms their health.

+The medicine was made to help, not to harm.
+But if people use it the wrong way, it becomes dangerous.

+Movies are also the same — most are made for good reasons.
+But if someone keeps watching the wrong kind again and again, that’s their choice.
+We can’t blame movies for that.

 ❌ Objection 2: “Movies are just fiction – not real.”